Shubhi257/Advanced_Tic_Tac_Toe/README.md

 This flexibility allows you to easily change the game's complexity and rules.
 Below are some screenshots for better understanding of how the gameplay looks with different configurations:

+a) How the UI design will look like and the match is reset: